Azpect3120/MediaStorageServer/README.md

 `Folders` will be created to store the images more securely.
 Users can only perform actions on the images if they have the `folder_id` provided when creating a folder

 Metadata (stored in psql db)
+- ID
+- File size
 - File name
-- User information
 - Time stamp
 - Image Dimensions
-- File size
-- ID

 Folder Routes: